VelvetToroyashi/Silk/README.md

 - To manage storage of the needed `Discord Bot Token` and `Database Connection String`, and other important project configuration/settings, Silk uses an `appSettings.json` file.

 #### **Default**
-#### When you clone Silk, before running project, you'll need to edit the template `appSettings.json` file in the following directory: `src\Silk.Core`
+#### When you clone Silk, before running the project, you'll need to edit the template `appSettings.json` file in the following directory: `src\Silk.Core`

 <br/>